qxxxb/ctf/2020/dragon_ctf/bit_flip/1/README.md

     = sha256(seed + x) + sha256(seed + x + 1)
 ```

-We are told the number of iterations to find $p$.
+We are told the number of iterations to find `p`.
 We can use this information
 to determine every bit of `alice_seed` except the LSB bit.
 For example, let's
 say we want to find the 5th bit (where the LSB is the 0th bit).
 Assume that we
 know bits 0 through 4.